Speak hotel.

 - Language follows the user — every Pulse feature answers in the user's account language

-- Real-time chat with offline-safe fallback — the answer always arrives
+- Live chat that copes with a dropped connection — the answer always arrives

 - Cost-tracked per hotel — see exactly what AI is spending on your behalf